-The new planning system requires the preparation of a strategic framework for the East of England regional called a Regional Spatial Strategy (RSS), or the East of England Plan.
-The Local Development Framework (LDF) will consist of a number of documents, including the SCI, that outline how Rochford District will develop in the future and how the district will meet its requirements for the region outlined in the Regional Spatial Strategy.
-Policies and strategies within the LDF are required to conform to the Regional Spatial Strategy and to government planning policy statements (PPSs).
+The new planning system requires the preparation of a strategic framework for the East of England region called a Regional Spatial Strategy (RSS), or the East of England Plan.
+The Local Development Framework (LDF) will consist of a number of documents, including the Statement of Community Involvement, that outline how Rochford District will develop in the future and how the district will meet its requirements for the region outlined in the Regional Spatial Strategy.
+Policies and strategies within the Local Development Framework are required to conform to the Regional Spatial Strategy and to government planning policy statements (PPSs).
+Figure 1 below illustrates the structure of the Local Development Framework, showing the various documents that relate to and comprise it.